 Toward a conceptual framework for the Kinogram project.

-It is the rare essay on photography that doesn’t touch on, at some turn or another, the unique relationship between photography and memory.
-Invariably, when one steps back to clutch this image or that from the daily stream, perhaps stumbling across a snapshot from years ago, a memory is triggered.
-The recollection can be so vivid the photo shrinks to become a kind of footnote, referencing just one instant among many.
-Those that may have shared the experience — perhaps they are sitting there beside you, smiling expectantly in the sterile wash of the strobe — also share in the remembering.
+It is the rare essay on photography—at least in the general sense of photography—that doesn’t touch on, at some turn or another, the unique relationship photography has with memory.
+Invariably, when one takes a step back and begins to clutch this image or that from the daily stream, perhaps stumbling across some stashed snapshots from years past, a memory is triggered, clear as a bell.
+So vivid is the recollection, in fact, that the photo can easily shrink to become a sort of footnote, a pointer seizing just one instant in the rush, from which one’s narrative blooms.
+Those that have shared the represented experience—perhaps they are sitting there beside you, grinning in the sterile wash of the strobe—also share in this reminiscing.
 And history reigns for a moment.
-That’s not to say there’s anything at all accurate or exhaustive about this imagined nod back, but it does command a stubborn pleasure and purpose.
+That’s not to say there’s anything at all accurate or exhaustive about the nod back, but it does possess a stubborn pleasure and purpose.
 That is certain.